GParareal: A time-parallel ODE solver using Gaussian process emulation

 \subsection{Contributions and outline}

-The rest of this paper is outlined as follows.
-In \Cref{sec:parareal}, we introduce parareal, providing an overview of the algorithm and its computational complexity.
-In \Cref{sec:GParareal}, we present our algorithm, henceforth referred to as GParareal, in which we describe how a GP emulator, conditioned on acquisition data obtained in parallel throughout the simulation, is used to refine coarse numerical solutions to an IVP.
+The rest of this paper is structured as follows.
+In \Cref{sec:parareal}, we introduce parareal, providing an overview of the algorithm and its computational complexity for a scalar ODE.
+In \Cref{sec:GParareal}, we present our algorithm, henceforth referred to as GParareal, in which we describe how a GP emulator, conditioned on acquisition data obtained in parallel throughout the simulation, is used to refine coarse numerical solutions to a scalar ODE.
+In addition, we detail the computational complexity of GParareal, provide a bound for its numerical error at a given iteration, and describe the extension for solving systems of ODEs.
 Numerical experiments are performed using HPC facilities in \Cref{sec:numerics}.
 We demonstrate good performance of GParareal against parareal in terms of convergence, wallclock time, and solution accuracy on a number of low-dimensional ODE problems using just acquisition data.
-Furthermore, we demonstrate how the GP emulator enables convergence in cases where the coarse solver is too inaccurate for parareal to converge and show that legacy simulation data can be used to solve a given system for alternate initial values even faster, retaining comparable numerical accuracy.
+Furthermore, we demonstrate how the GP emulator enables convergence in cases where the coarse solver is too inaccurate for parareal to converge and show that legacy simulation data can be used to obtain solutions even faster, retaining comparable numerical accuracy.
 We discuss the benefits, drawbacks, and open questions surrounding GParareal in \Cref{sec:discussion}.